Robert Douglas (minister)

-1651 he preached at the coronation of Charles II at Scone.
-Sent prisoner to London by Cromwell in 1653, he was soon released.
-In 1654 he was summoned to London (with others) to consult with the Protector upon the affairs of the Church of Scotland.
-In 1659 he preached the sermon at the opening of Heriot's Hospital.
-In 1661 he preached before Parliament.
-After the Restoration he was offered the Bishopric of Edinburgh, but indignantly declined, and remonstrated with Sharp for accepting the Archbishopric of St Andrews.

-On 27 June 1662 he was translated to Greyfriars, Edinburgh, but refusing to conform to Episcopacy, he was deprived on 1 October of the same year.
-He was admitted as an "indulged minister" to Pencaitland on 2 September 1669, and died (buried 6th) February 1674.
-"No man," it was said, " contributed more to the Restoration, and received less benefit from it."

 Life

 He was son of George Douglas, governor of Laurence, Lord Oliphant; the father was said to be an illegitimate son of Sir George Douglas of Lochleven, brother of Sir William Douglas, 6th Earl of Morton.
 Sir George helped Mary Queen of Scots to escape from Lochleven in 1567, and at the end of the seventeenth century the Scottish historians stated that Queen Mary was the mother of Sir George's illegitimate son.
 Gilbert Burnet states, in the manuscript copy of his 'History of his own Time' in the British Museum, that the rumour that Robert Douglas was Queen Mary's grandson was very common in his day, and that Douglas 'was not ill-pleased to have this story pass.'
 Wodrow (Analecta, iv.
 226) repeats the tale on the authority of 'Old Mr. Patrick Simson,' and suggests that it was familiar to most Scotchmen.
 But the report may be a Whig fiction fabricated about Queen Mary to discredit the Jacobites of the seventeenth and eighteenth centuries.
 He was educated at the University of St Andrews, where he took the degree of M.A. in 1614.